nilesh-tawari/ChronQC/automate_chronqc/README.rst

 .. code-block:: shell

- chonqc crongen <.ini configuration file>
+ chonqc chrongen <.ini configuration file>

 ..

 To run it on crontab scheduler periodically (etc. every month):

 .. code-block::
- 0 0 1 * * chronqc crongen <.ini configuration file>
+ 0 0 1 * * chronqc chrongen <.ini configuration file>
 ..

 I / O
 =====
-INPUT: CronGen .ini Configuration File
+INPUT: ChronGen .ini Configuration File
 --------------------------------------

 The headers and parameters shown below are mandatory.
 All paths should be **absolute**.